-Payment of dividends will normally be made within six weeks of such declaration to holders of Shares in the respective Sub-Funds/Share Class at the dividend record date.
+Payment of dividends will normally be made within six weeks of such declaration to holders of Shares in the relevant Sub-Sund/Share Class at the dividend record date.

-Dividends will be paid out automatically, although Shareholders holding Non-ETF Shares may, by authorised request to the Administrator or by completion of the relevant section of the Application Form, elect to have dividends relating to any Non-ETF Distribution Share Class of any Sub-Fund reinvested.
-In this instance dividends will be reinvested in the acquisition of further Non-ETF Shares relating to that Sub-Fund as follows:
+Shareholders may, by written request to the Administrator or by completion of the relevant section of the Application Form, elect to have dividends relating to any Distribution Share Class of any Sub-Fund paid out to them.
+Otherwise dividends will be reinvested automatically in the acquisition of further Shares relating to that Sub-Fund as follows:

-- Such Non-ETF Shares will be purchased no later than on the next Dealing Day after the date of payment of the dividend; - Non-ETF Shares allocated as a result of such reinvestment will not be subject to any sales charge; - Fractions of registered Non-ETF Shares will be issued (as necessary) to three decimal points or such other number of decimal places as the Directors may determine from time to time.
+- 1. Such Shares will be purchased no later than on the next Dealing Day after the date of payment of the dividend; - 2.
+Shares allocated as a result of such reinvestment will not be subject to any sales charge; - 3.
+Fractions of registered Shares will be issued (as necessary) to three decimal points.

-Regardless of the frequency of the dividend payment, any dividend distribution to a Non-ETF Share Class Shareholder that is below USD 50, Euro 50, JPY 5,000, SGD 70, GBP 40, CHF 50 or equivalent to USD 50 in any other Reference Currency will be automatically reinvested in accordance with the provisions set out above.
+Regardless of the frequency of the dividend payment, any dividend distribution to a Shareholder that is below USD 50, Euro 50, JPY 5,000, GBP 30 or equivalent to USD 50 in any other Dealing Currency or Reference Currency will be automatically reinvested in accordance with the provisions set out above.